North Miami Beach, Florida: Geography

 U.S. Route 1 (Biscayne Boulevard) runs through the east side of the city, leading south 11 mi to downtown Miami and north 14 mi to Fort Lauderdale.
 Interstate 95 runs along the northwest border of the city, with access from Exit 12.

 According to the United States Census Bureau, the city has a total area of 5.37 sqmi.
 4.4 sqmi of it are land and 0.53 sqmi of it (9.78%) are water.

 Although the North Miami Beach boundaries once stretched to the Atlantic Ocean, the city no longer has any beaches within its limits.
 They are now a short distance away, within the city of Sunny Isles Beach across the Intracoastal Waterway.

 Climate

+North Miami Beach has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical rainforest climate (Köppen climate classification: Af), bordering a tropical monsoon climate (Köppen climate classification: Am).